-Kim further admitted that in November 2019 he sent two packages - one containing nearly one pound (449.6 grams) of methamphetamine, the other containing over 300 fake oxycodone pills containing fentanyl - from a FedEx store in West Covina to the address of a UPS Store in Hawaii.
+In November 2019, Kim sent two packages - one containing nearly one pound (449.6 grams) of methamphetamine, the other containing over 300 fake oxycodone pills containing fentanyl - from a FedEx store in West Covina to the address of a UPS Store in Hawaii.
 Kim's co-conspirator in Hawaii arrived at the UPS Store to pick up the packages, but law enforcement arrested him before he could do so.